Contact Mode Guided Motion Planning for Quasidynamic Dexterous Manipulation in 3D: Results

 We test our planner on manipulation tasks that vary in object shapes, environments, model assumptions, manipulator types, etc. All the tasks need dexterous maneuvers due to specific task constraints.
 Table~\ref{tab:tasks} gives brief descriptions on 14 representative simulated tasks.
 Figure~\ref{fig:task1-4} shows the real-life scenarios for Task 1-4.
 The supplementary video\footref{myfootnote} and Figure~\ref{fig:traj} visualize some planning results.

-Task 1 (peg-out-of-hole), as explained in Section~\ref{sec:intro}, is commonly encountered as an unpacking task in our daily life.
-Task 2 (bookshelf) requires the book in the bookshelf to be first slid/pulled out to form a grasp.
+Task 1 (peg-out-of-hole), as explained in Section~\ref{sec:intro}, is commonly encountered as unpacking in our daily life.
+Task 2 (bookshelf) requires the book to be first slid/pulled out to form a grasp.
 We filmed a human participant taking a book with all the fingers and with only two fingers.
 The strategies by our planner are surprisingly similar to human strategies.
 In Task 3 (pick up a blade), our planner consistently generates a strategy of sliding the blade to the edge of the table to expose its bottom for grasping, similar to the slide-to-edge grasp in \cite{eppner2015exploitation}.
-Task 4 (take a bottle) is inspired by a human grasping behavior, ``simultaneous levering out and grasp formation'', observed in \citet{nakamura2017complexities} when a human took a bottle of drink from the fridge.
+Task 4 (take a bottle) is inspired by a human grasping behavior, ``simultaneous levering out and grasp formation'', observed in \cite{nakamura2017complexities} when a human took a bottle of drink from the fridge.
 Our planner finds similar strategies: the manipulator first pivots or pulls out the object to create more space to form a three-finger grasp.
 All the strategies generated by our planner for Task 1-4 leverage environmental contacts; they may be seen as constraint-exploiting grasps \cite{eppner2015exploitation} commonly observed in human grasping behaviors.
 Our planner also generates strategies to reorient and to roll objects of different shapes in Figure~\ref{fig:objects}.
-It can plan over many contact changes and longer horizons (Task 8-9).
+Task 8-9 demonstrate that this planner can plan over many contact changes, although in practice it should not be directly given such long horizon tasks.
 Task 11 - 14 exhibit the quasidynamic strategies that exploit the gravity of the objects.
 For example, the robot can move the fingers away and let the object drop.
 Another example is Task 13 inspired by the flip-and-pinch strategy from \cite{odhner2013open}.